Rich Thompson (outfielder)

-Richard Charles Thompson (born April 23, 1979) is a former professional baseball outfielder, who played in Major League Baseball with the Kansas City Royals in 2004 and the Tampa Bay Rays in 2012.
-Thompson spent most of his 12-year career playing in Minor League Baseball, and retired in 2013 after a foot injury.
+Richard Charles Thompson (born April 23, 1979) is an American professional baseball outfielder, who played in Major League Baseball with the Kansas City Royals in 2004 and the Tampa Bay Rays in 2012.
+Thompson spent most of his 12-year career playing in Minor League Baseball, and retired in 2013 after a foot and head injury.

 Amateur career

 Thompson graduated in 1997 from Montrose Area Jr./Sr. High School in Montrose, Pennsylvania.
 He played on the Montrose Meteors Varsity baseball team.
 He attended James Madison University in Harrisonburg, Virginia, where he played baseball for the Dukes under head coach Spanky McFarland.
 He arrived on JMU's campus in the Fall of 1997 and spent the next three years compiling some of the best baseball statistics in the program's history.
 He was known for his ability to get on base, steal bases and score runs.
 He remains second all time at JMU for most stolen bases in a career with 99, which is also good for fifth all time in the Colonial Athletic Association.
 Thompson is second on JMU's list for stolen bases in a season, which he set in 2000 with 50, which is also second-most all time in a season for the CAA.
 In 1999, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star.
 In 2000, Thompson was also named Second Team All-CAA, JMU's Most Valuable Player and was also a Virginia Sports Information Directors All State Honorable Mention.
 Thompson's other appearances in the JMU record book include: fourth for stolen bases in a season (35, 1999), eight for at bats in a season (231, 2000), seventh for runs scored in a season (64, 2000), seventh for triples in a season (5, 2000), fourth for most hit by pitches in a season (17, 2000) eighth all time for career triples (10) and ninth in hit by pitches in a career (25).